UPDATE: Now, you can get these 4000+ questions in booklet/hardcopy format. Click here to know more.

 Who put him up for summer holidays

-And Christmas at his sister’s house in stoke
+And Christmas at his sister’s house in Stoke

 But if he stood and watched the frigid wind